amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

 ### Installation
 This project is tested on **Node v8.10.0** and above.
-While earlier versions of node may be compatible, but they have not been tested or verified.
+While earlier versions of node may be compatible, but they have not been verified.

 `JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` on your local environment nothing else.